shuup/shuup-guide/source/products.rst

 .. image:: products/action-menu.png

-Products can be selected by clicking the Browse button and clicking on the desired product from the product list.
+Products can be selected by clicking the Select Product button and clicking on the desired product from the product list.

 .. image:: products/cross-sells-add-relationship.png